May 3, 2018

 The Central Securities Depositories Regulation (CSDR) is one of the key regulations adopted in the aftermath of the financial crisis.
-CSDR is part of the wider EU regulatory reforms, including the European Market Infrastructure Regulation (EMIR) and Markets in Financial Instruments Directive II (MiFID II), which are providing a review of the entire securities and capital markets structure, with a view to improving the functioning and stability of the financial markets.
+CSDR is part of the wider EU regulatory reforms, including the European Market Infrastructure Regulation (EMIR) and Markets in Financial Instruments Directive II (MiFID II), which between them, cover the entire securities and capital markets structure, with a view to improving the functioning and stability of the financial markets.

 CSDR introduces new measures for the authorisation and supervision of EU Central Security Depositories (CSDs) and sets out to create a common set of prudential, organisational, and conduct of business standards at a European level.
-A large part of CSDR facilitates the objectives of Target2Securities (T2S) regulation by the introduction of a securities settlement discipline regime.
+A large part of CSDR is designed to support the achievement of the objectives of Target2Securities (T2S) system by the introduction of a securities settlement discipline regime.
 This harmonises operational aspects of securities settlement, including the provision of shorter settlement periods; mandatory buy-ins; and cash penalties, to prevent and address settlement fails.
 The new rules also stipulate that CSDs will need to apply for authorisation from their national competent authorities.

-The CSDR applies to all CSDs and to all market operators in the context of securities settlement.
-Members of the European System of Central Banks and other national or public bodies that perform similar services, which would otherwise qualify as CSDs are exempt from certain requirements under the CSDR, including those relating to authorisation.
-Trading parties, central counterparties (CCPs) and trading venues will also be impacted and will have to directly comply with some of the measures, in particular the introduction of mandatory buy-in regime and cash penalties for settlement failures.
+The CSDR applies to all European CSDs and to all market operators in the context of securities settlement.
+Trading parties, central counterparties (CCPs), Clearing & settlement agents (which are members of the CCPs and CSDs) and trading venues will also be impacted and will have to directly comply with some of the measures, in particular the introduction of mandatory buy-in regime and cash penalties for settlement failures.
+It should be noted that members of the European System of Central Banks and other national or public bodies that perform similar services, which would otherwise qualify as CSDs are exempt from certain requirements under the CSDR, including those relating to authorisation.

 The regulation entered into force across all member states on 17 September 2014, although a number of provisions apply at a later date.
 Key dates include: